Paul blames ‘secret deal’ for sinking judicial nomination

 LOUISVILLE, Ky.
 (AP) — U.S. Sen. Rand Paul on Monday accused Senate Republican leader Mitch McConnell of cutting “a secret deal with the White House that fell apart,” blaming a lack of communication by his fellow Kentuckian for the failure of a federal judicial nomination.

-Further exposing long-simmering tensions between the state’s two Republican senators, Paul for the first time commented on his own role in sinking the nomination last week of anti-abortion lawyer Chad Meredith for a federal judgeship in Kentucky.
+Further exposing long-simmering tensions between the state’s two Republican senators, Paul commented on his own role in sinking the nomination last week of anti-abortion lawyer Chad Meredith for a federal judgeship in Kentucky.

 The White House abruptly abandoned the nomination on Friday, pointing to resistance from Paul, who is seeking a third term in the U.S. Senate in this year’s elections.